Ernyoke/certified-aws-solutions-architect-professional/08-containers-and-serverless/lambda.md

 # AWS Lambda

 - Lambda is a Function-as-a-Service (FaaS) product.
-We provide specialized short running a focused code for Lambda and it will take care running it and billing us for only what we consume
+We provide specialized short running focused code for Lambda and it will take care running it and billing us for only what we consume
-- Every Lambda function uses a supported runtime, example: Python 3.8
+- Every Lambda function uses a supported runtime, example: Python 3.8, Java 8, NodeJS
-- Every Lambda function is loaded into an executed ina runtime environment
+- Every Lambda function is loaded into an executed in a runtime environment
 - When we create a function we define the resources the function will use.
 We define the memory directly and CPU usage allocation indirectly (based on the amount of memory)
 - We are only billed for the duration the function is running based on the number of invocations and the resources specified
 - Lambda is a key part of serverless architectures in AWS